isovera/isovera_tools/isovera_tools/README.txt

 provides the drush iso-git-commit-dump command (alias: isodump).
 Two tokens are also provided for use with the Backup and Migrate module.

-To use the command, simply enable the Isovera Tools module and execute the following drush command:
+To use, simply enable the Isovera Tools module and execute the following drush command:

   $ drush isodump